- Home

 Strategic Economic Hubs

-71% of new commercial registrations took place in Riyadh, Makkah and the Eastern Province, making these places ideal for business setup.
+71% of new commercial registrations took place in Riyadh, Makkah, and the Eastern Province, making these cities ideal for business setup.

 Women in Business